rubymonsters/webapps-for-beginners/source/11-storing_data/01-writing_file.md

 # Writing to a file

-How to append a string to a file in Ruby?
+How do you append a string to a file in Ruby?

 If you google for <a href="http://google.com?q=Ruby+file+append">"Ruby file append"</a>
 you'll find a bunch of answers that all basically look like this: